Siberia (2020 film)

 Siberia is a 2020 psychological thriller film co-written and directed by Abel Ferrara.
 It stars Willem Dafoe as an outcast in a small village in Siberia.

 The film had its world premiere in the main competition of the 70th Berlin International Film Festival on 24 February 2020, where it was nominated for the Golden Bear.
 It was released theatrically in Germany on 2 July 2020 by Port au Prince Pictures and in Pfunders (Italy) on 20 August 2020 by Nexo Digital.

 Premise

 Clint, an English speaker, has abandoned his former life and now runs a bar in Siberia where most of the few guests do not speak English.
-He suffers from hallucinations and embarks on a dog-sled journey to a nearby cave where he confronts his dreams and memories, including of his father, brother, former wife and son, trying to make sense of his life.
+He has hallucinations and embarks on a dog-sled journey to a nearby cave where he confronts his dreams and memories, including of his father, brother, former wife and son, trying to make sense of his life.